kdbanman/gump/README.md

 automata.
 A cellular automaton is just a set of rules that describe how a system evolves.
 These systems are spatial lattices of cells that form self-modifying environments, as characterized by the rules.
-One of the simplest and most beautiful examples is also the earliest ever discovered, called Conway's Game of Life (often abbreviated as Life).
+One of the simplest and most beautiful examples is also one of the earliest ever discovered, called Conway's Game of Life (often abbreviated as Life).
 Life was inspired by population dynamics of living organisms, and Gump was inpired by Life.